 Restaurants will be open as well as the many galleries and shops.
 One of our family's favorite spots to eat is the Romero Street Grill.
 And a great place to shop is the Christmas Shop, where there are sure to be singers outside the door, getting strollers in the seasonal mood.

 Be sure to dress warmly.
-In addition to the shops, the San Felipe de Neri church will be open, along with restaurants, for anyone who needs to get warm.
+In addition to the shops, the San Felipe de Neri church will be open, along with restaurants and shops, for anyone who needs to get warm.